One of the things I learned a few days ago is that when I tried out the staging post site functionality, some of my posts got indexed by Google!

 How do I know this?
 I discovered this in two different ways.
 One, A popular post referred to something that I posted on the staging site but not on my real site.
 Two, in Google Search Console it listed a post and then I realized it was from the staging site.

 Not a big deal for me, but it could be a very big deal for a company that was working on secret information that might want to post at a specific time.
-Apparently, the easiest way to fix this is to require authentication to view the site.
+The easiest way to fix this is to require authentication to view the site.
 That makes perfect sense and the next time that I do a staging site, it will be the first thing that I do.

 Now of course one of the downsides of having staging site content in a SERP result is that I didn’t intend for it to be there.
 Now I have to manually remove it.
 No big deal.
 It was a learning experience.
-I didn’t think Google will index the staging site when it was up so briefly, but this is just a heads-up to everyone else.
+I didn’t think Google would index the staging site when it was up so briefly, but this is just a heads-up to everyone else.
 It can happen to you.

 Do I regret doing the staging site?
 Not at all.
 I learned lots of things by doing it.
 I learned that it can be a helpful process when you are making big changes.
 I used to make changes live on my site since no one complained about it.
 However, going forward I won’t do that anymore.